What is Bioscience?

 Research & Development organizations in Ohio work to advance new discoveries and translate research into products, treatments, and services.
 This sector includes a wide range of organizations and private companies that include contract research organizations, clinical trial facilities, as well as many start-ups and entrepreneurs.
-Bioscience research is thriving within academic institutions and health systems, with many groundbreaking concepts being developed by teachers, physicians and caregivers.
+Bioscience research is thriving within academic institutions and health systems, with many groundbreaking concepts being developed by teachers, physicians, and caregivers.

-Healthcare & Life Science IT companies develop software and technology to expand the capabilities of the bioscience industry, reduce healthcare costs, and improve patient care across the state.
 BioOhio has identified four categories within the digital health field as focus areas: Technology & Research, Medical Records, Patient Wellness, and Practice Management & Revenue.

 Health and Medical Insurance Carriers are a critical part of the patient-provider relationship by offering plans that cover or supplement patients’ dental, health, and medical expenses.
 Many insurers also offer wellness programs that encourage healthy lifestyles and reduce the need for medical procedures or readmissions.

 Suppliers and Service Providers range from firms that provide key materials or ingredients to those that manufacture, assemble, package, and distribute products—including many that are ISO 13485 certified to manufacture medical devices and equipment.
 Service-oriented companies include firms providing first-class resources in the areas of regulatory and reimbursement consulting, preclinical